GLVis/glvis-js/live/README.md

 ## Examples and visualization controls

 A number of pre-defined example streams are included in the https://glvis.org/live page.
-See the `Examples` button in upper right.
+See the `Examples` button in the upper right.
 These include the results of several MFEM examples and miniapps which are also linked from their corresponding images at https://mfem.org/examples.

-Next to examples is the `Visualization controls` button that provides a mobile/touch-friendly interface to some of the most used GLVis key commands.
-Note the `Redraw` button at the bottom which can be useful to redraw the visualization scene.
+Next to `Examples` is the `Visualization controls` button that provides a touch-friendly interface to some of the most used GLVis key commands.
+Note the `Redraw` button at the bottom of the `Visualization controls` list, which can be useful to redraw the visualization scene.

 ## Fullscreen mode